Publications and Others

 -

-Disrupted Support, Disrupted Careers: Time Constraints and Occupational Heterogeneity in Women's Labor Market Behavior (Job Market Paper)
+Disrupted Support, Disrupted Careers: Time Constraints and Skilled Women's Labor Market Response (Job Market Paper)

 -